nathan-fiscaletti/simple-ipc/README.md

        This can be any of `tcp`, `tcp4`, `tcp6` or `unix`.

+       See the [Go: `net` Documentation](https://golang.org/pkg/net/) for more information on what each of the different `Type` values do and how they affect the `Address` field.

    2. The `Address`.

        The Address differs based on the `Type` field.